Skip to Content

 These cardiac images help identify coronary heart disease (CAD), the severity of prior heart attacks, and the risk of future heart attacks.
 These highly accurate measurements of heart size and function enable cardiologists to better prescribe medications and select devices for optimal treatment outcomes.

-Types of Nuclear Cardiac stress tests
+Types of Nuclear Cardiology

+Your Lee Health cardiology provider can use the cardiac SPECT technology for your imaging test.
 Another way a nuclear stress test can be classified is whether it involves physical activity or medication to stress the heart:

 • Exercise stress test: Your cardiology specialist will have you exercise on a treadmill or stationary bike to increase blood flow to the heart and reach a target heart rate that is monitored using an electrocardiogram (EKG).